Low-Carbon Propulsion Market Size

 Stringent regulations on emissions and fuel efficiency are one of the major drivers of the low carbon propulsion market. besides, increasing demand for emission-free vehicles and energy-efficient transport is also propelling the market growth during the forecast period.

 The development and adoption of green vehicles are considered to be major solutions to reduce GHG levels in the atmosphere to an acceptable level.
 These vehicles run on alternative sources of energy such as electricity, hybrid energy, and other power sources such as solar or wind energy or biofuels which are equipped with low carbon systems.
 Countries worldwide have come up with stringent emission norms to lower GHG emissions, reducing the cause of global warming to an extent.
 For instance, the European Union regulations, known as Euro norms, set emission standards and fuel consumption levels that new vehicles under the prevailing year must meet.
-At present, Euro 6 norms are employed effectively from 2014.

 The high cost of electric vehicles is hindering the market growth